Shiatsu Cave: About the practitioner:

 Music enhances high brain functions required for mathematics, chess, science and engineering.
 A study from Irvine Ca (Rauscher and Shaw) in 1997: Piano Out-wits computer - research emphasized the causal relationship between early music training & the development of the early music training & the development of the neural circuitry that governs spatial intelligence.
 Their study indicated that music training generates neural connections used for abstract reasoning, including those necessary for understanding mathematical concepts.

 My all time favorite research:

 The work of a North Korean doctor Kim Bong Han.
 He first presented his work in the 1960s, and did not exactly go unnoticed, but Bong Han himself disappeared shortly after.
-His research was in finding Langerhan cells throughout the body, previously thought to be found only in the pancreas, and he thought they were affected by light and represented another immune system.
+His research was in finding Langerhan cells throughout the body, previously thought to be found mostly in the pancreas, and he thought they were affected by light and represented another immune system.

 Today, his work is being looked at more carefully and currently referred to as Bonghan Channels in Acupuncture.
 Light is picked up by the body at the acupuncture points.
 Here's a link to one good article published in Acupuncture Today in 2009: http://www.acupuncturetoday.com/mpacms/at/article.php?id=31918

 Light therapy on acupuncture points is used today.
 The acupuncture points are entryways to neural pathways.
 Two French doctors demonstrated the pathways in the 1980s by injecting radioactive solution into points.
 Getting the point right meant lighting up the deeper network involved.
 Missing the point and the radioactive solution just pooled around the surface area.